Department of State.

 Regulatory Flexibility Act

-The Department reviewed this proposed rule and, by approving it, certifies that it will not have a significant economic impact on a substantial number of small entities as defined in 5 U.S.C.
+The Department has reviewed this rule and, by approving it, certifies that it will not have a significant economic impact on a substantial number of small entities as defined in 5 U.S.C.
 601(6).

 Unfunded Mandates Act of 1995